samiBendou/bashdl/README.md

 - src
     - rtl
     - bench
+Put the `.sh` files into the bash directory

-Go to the `bash` directory and write :
+Open a terminal into the `bash` directory and type :

 ```shell
 $ ./com_cmp.sh adder_4 mult_16 counter32